xiaods/concourse-tutorial/01_task_hello_world/README.md

 Linux 5prpv3fp5or 3.19.0-30-generic #33~14.04.1-Ubuntu SMP Tue Sep 22 09:27:00 UTC 2015 x86_64 GNU/Linux
 succeeded
 ```
 In the output above, you can see the line which reads `running ./task_show_uname.sh`.
-This shows that the `task_show_uname.yml` task delegated to a wrapper script to perform the desired task, which in turn was to call the `uname` command.
+This shows that the `task_show_uname.yml` task delegated to a wrapper script, `task_show_uname.sh`, to perform the desired task, which in turn was to call the `uname` command.